Malcomian/Morphmaster/readme.md

 ## Models

 The included models are used to help create some basic functionality for getting most types of projects up and running.

+### .app.json

+This file is automatically generated by the evoke script, and can be manually generated with the command `npm run remap`.
+It represents the given component structure of the application and is used by the `server.js` model to load all the angular components when the application loads.

 ### file.js